MicrosoftDocs/architecture-center/docs/example-scenario/servicetoservice/securing-communications.md

 In addition to these services, the code making up our services is likely to make use of the [Microsoft Authentication Library (MSAL)][msal].
 For Service A, MSAL allows for fetching access tokens from Azure AD using a client-credentials-flow.

+The two layers at which communications are restricted are outlined below:
+- **Token-based Authorization**, restricting access on the application layer
+- **Service Endpoints**, restricting access on the networking layer

 #### Token-based Authorization

-In step 1 of the scenario, Service A will request an access token from Azure AD to access Service B with.
+In step 1 and 2 of the scenario, Service A will request an access token from Azure AD to access Service B with.
 This is done through a [Client Credentials flow][clientcredsflow] and is typically facilitated by a library like [MSAL][msal] which supports this as shown in the article describing a [daemon application that call web APIs][daemoncallswebapi].
 (Additional details can be found in the [sample application for the daemon scenario][daemonsample]).
 For this, both Service A and B need to be [registered in Azure AD][appreg] with Service A requiring client credentials to be assigned in the form of either a shared secret or certificate.

-When Service A fetches a token, it injects it as a "bearer" token in the HTTP Authorization header in the request towards Service B.
+When Service A fetches a token, it injects it as a "bearer" token in the HTTP Authorization header in the request towards Service B. (See step 3.)

-On the receiving side, Service B will need to [validate the token][tokenvalidation] to make sure it is valid and intended for Service B (indicated by the audience claim: `aud`).
+On the receiving side, in step 5, Service B will need to [validate the token][tokenvalidation] to make sure it is valid and intended for Service B (indicated by the audience claim: `aud`).
 Even when a token is valid, one will want to ensure Service B is ony accessible by those clients (Service A in this case) which are explicitly allowed.

 There are three ways to accomplish this:

-- Validating the token `appid` claim: Service B can validate the `appid` [claim][accesstokenclaims] of the token, indicating which application registered in Azure AD requested the token; this requires Service B to be explicitly coded for this check
+- **Validating the token `appid` claim**: Service B can validate the `appid` [claim][accesstokenclaims] of the token, indicating which application registered in Azure AD requested the token; this requires Service B to be explicitly coded for this check against a known safe list of callers
-- Requiring User Assignment: alternatively, one can configure Azure AD to only hand out tokens for Service B by [requiring user assignment][userassignment] on the corresponding Service Principal of Service B.  In this case, only applications in Azure AD which have been explicitly assigned a role will get a token towards Service B.  The receiving service in this case does not need to do an explicit role check, except when required by any business logic.
+- **Requiring User Assignment**: alternatively, one can configure Azure AD to only hand out tokens for Service B by [requiring user assignment][userassignment] on the corresponding Service Principal of Service B.  In this case, only applications in Azure AD which have been explicitly assigned a role will get a token towards Service B.  The receiving service in this case does not need to do an explicit role check, except when required by any business logic.
-- Check for roles in the token: similar to the previous option, when Service B explicitly checks for the presence of a role in the incoming token, it can ensure that Service A was explicitly granted permissions.
+- **Check for roles in the token**: similar to the previous option, when Service B explicitly checks for the presence of a role in the incoming token, it can ensure that Service A was explicitly granted permissions.

-In order to set up the requirement for user assignment:
+In order to set up the requirement for User Assignment:

 - [Enable User Assignment][userassignment] on Service B
 - [Expose at least one app role][exposeapprole] on Service B, which Service A can ask permission for.
 The `AllowedMemberTypes` for this role needs to include `Application`.
 - [Request app permission to the role of Service B][configurepermission] from the Service A app registration by opening its application registration "API permissions" section where you can add permissions to access Service B. Any application roles Service B exposes can be found as an "Application Permission" which can be requested.
 (This is different from "delegated permissions" which are permissions which you'd grant the application on behalf of a user.
 In this scenario, using a client-credential flow, there is no user, only an application.)
 - Grant Admin Consent on Service A: as [application permissions][aadpermissiontypes] can only be consented by an admin or the owner of Service B.  This consent will need to be given for the application permissions (the app roles from Service B) requested by Service A.

-#### Access Restrictions leveraging Service Endpoints
+#### Service Endpoints

-Besides the application-layer inter-service authorization, this scenario also locks down communications on the network layer.
+Besides the application-layer inter-service authorization, this scenario also restricts communications on the network layer.
 To do so, the web app for Service A is configured with [Regional VNet Integration][regionalvnet].
 This causes any outbound communications from Service A to happen from a private IP from within the IP range assigned to the integration subnet.

-In order for Service B, using [Access Restrictions][accessrestrictions], to be able to restrict inbound IP addresses to the range assigned to the integration subnet from Service A, [Service Endpoints][svcep] need to be enabled towards `Microsoft.Web`.
+In order for Service B, to be able to [restrict inbound communication][accessrestrictions] to the integration subnet from Service A, enable [Service Endpoints][svcep] to Web Apps on the integration subnet.

 <!-- A bullet list of components in the architecture (including all relevant Azure services) with links to the product documentation.